Swiggy begins home delivery of alcohol in Ranchi, in talks with other states

 New Delhi, May 21: Food delivery platform said that it has started home delivery of alcohol in Ranchi.
 The delivery platform said that it is in talks with various state governments to provide support with online processing and home delivery of alcohol in their states.

-The service has gone live in Rashi and will also be launched in other major cities in Jharkhand within a week, Swiggy said in a statement.
+The service has gone live in Ranchi and will also be launched in other major cities in Jharkhand within a week, Swiggy said in a statement.

 Delhiites gulp liquor worth about Rs 170 crore in 10 days